jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 ![get_model_options](../imgs/get_model_options.png)

-While each model has their own set of options, the `sbert_base_en` model, as shown in the example above, has the four most common options.
+While each model has their own set of options, the `sbert-base-en` model, as shown in the example above, has the four most common options.
 ### `collate_options` and `preprocess_options`
 Collation and preprocessing are part of data preparation step of finetuning.
 Typically, these default parameters for these two functions perform well, so these options do not need to be adjusted.